Colorado State University Research Finds Epic Homes Have Improved Comfort and Air Quality#

 More than two-thirds of our lives are spent indoors.
 Research has shown that negative health and well-being symptoms and conditions are associated with poor IEQ.
 Independently, studies have indicated that energy efficiency upgrades can impact indoor air pollution, comfort, affordability and stress.

-One of the focus areas of the CSU study will be infiltration of outdoor particles, which is a leading environmental health risk factor.
+One of the focus areas of the CSU study was to measure the amount of infiltration of outdoor air pollution, which can lead to environmental health risks.
 Exposure to outdoor air pollution is also a modifiable health risk factor where, in Fort Collins, small improvements can make a big difference.

 - Reduced energy cost burden